suchyta1/Valarauko/README.md

 Run `BuildPos.py --help` for the command line arguments.
 They should be relatively clear.
 If you use the same `--seed`, `--density`/`--pertile`, (and `--iterateby` if using `--density`), with the same file given in `--tiles`, you'll get the same positions.
-If you append to the `--tiles` file and run again, you'll ultimate generate `balrog_index` values which are consistent for the common tiles.
+If you append to the `--tiles` file and run again, you'll ultimately generate `balrog_index` values which are consistent for the common tiles.

 I haven't supplied a script to generate jobs for `BuildPos.py`, because you likely don't need to do this very often, and at any rate, it's not very complex.
 You'll want an `mpirun` (or `srun`, or whatever) something like below.